2008 Lincoln Parts

 The history of the Lincoln Motor Company starts with its founder Henry Leland.
 Leland was also the founder of Cadillac in 1902, which was formed from the remnants of the Henry Ford Company, Henry Ford’s second attempt at automobile manufacturing.
 Ford’s first company, the Detroit Automobile Company founded in 1899, was unsuccessful and as a result of its reorganization the Henry Ford Company was born in 1901.
 However, following a dispute with his financial backers in early 1902, Ford, along with a few of his key partners, left the company and it was dissolved.
 As part of a final settlement, Ford kept his name and would go on to start the Ford Motor Company in 1903.
 In August of 1902, however, William Murphy and Lemuel Bowen, Ford’s financial backers with whom he had clashed with, brought in Leland, who was an engineer and principal owner of Leland & Faulconer Manufacturing Company, to appraise the Henry Ford Company plant and all of its equipment.
 They had intended to sell it all off in order to liquidate the company.
 However, upon completing the appraisal, Leland attempted to persuade Murphy and his partners to stay in the automobile manufacturing business.
 He told them that they were making a mistake in liquidating and that they should reorganize by building a car that featured an engine he had originally developed for Oldsmobile during the time his Leland & Faulconer Manufacturing Company had supplied engines to them.
 They were convinced, and that same year, in 1902, the remnants of the Henry Ford Company reorganized as Cadillac.
 The first Cadillac automobile rolled off the assembly lines late that same year.

-Following the war, the company had to reorganize and transition into the production of something else since it was no longer making the Liberty engines that had been their first and only source of revenue up until this time.
+Following the war, the company had to reorganize and transition into a new direction with new products to replace the engine production that had been their sole source of revenue.
 Initially, Lincoln considered manufacturing engines to be used in other automobiles, but it eventually decided to convert to the production of its own luxury automobiles.
 The plant was then retooled in order to be able to manufacture the cars it desired to create.
 The Lincoln L-Series was the companies’ first automobile model and it was released in 1920.

 Purchase by the Ford Motor Company